Severe Weather Statement issued for Richland, Vernon by NWS - NewsBreak

 Severe Weather Statement issued for Richland, Vernon by NWS

-Effective: 2021-08-11 15:14:00 CDT Expires: 2021-08-11 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A tornado watch remains in effect for the warned area.
+Effective: 2021-08-11 15:18:00 CDT Expires: 2021-08-11 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A tornado watch remains in effect for the warned area.
 Tornadoes can develop quickly from severe thunderstorms.
 Although a tornado is not immediately likely, if one is spotted act quickly and move to a place of safety inside a sturdy structure, such as a basement or small interior room.
-Target Area: Richland; Vernon A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 400 PM CDT FOR CENTRAL VERNON AND NORTHWESTERN RICHLAND COUNTIES At 313 PM CDT, a severe thunderstorm was located over Viroqua, moving east at 35 mph.
-HAZARD...Ping pong ball size hail.
+Target Area: Richland; Vernon A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 400 PM CDT FOR EASTERN VERNON AND NORTHWESTERN RICHLAND COUNTIES At 317 PM CDT, a severe thunderstorm was located near Viroqua, moving east at 35 mph.
+HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect damage to roofs, siding, windows, and vehicles.
+IMPACT...Damage to vehicles is expected.
 This severe storm will be near La Farge around 330 PM CDT.
 Hillsboro around 355 PM CDT.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov
+Other locations impacted by this severe thunderstorm include Bartons Corners, Liberty, Highway 80 And County C C, Woodstock, Bloom City, Benders Corners and Yuba.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0